EnvisionDoc/enos_fundamental_zh/reference/glossary.md

 ### service account

-A service account is the account that EnOS assigns to an application or service.
+A service account is the account that EnOS™ assigns to an application or service.
 The service account uniquely identifies an application.
-The account is required to call EnOS APIs through the service account to access the EnOS resources.
+The account is required to call EnOS™ APIs through the service account to access the EnOS™ resources.

 ### site